grnet/agora-sp/website/docs/profile.md

 ## Profile

-The Profile is the page that displays the basic information of the users profile.
+The Profile page displays the basic information of the user's profile.
 The information displayed is:

  - **Username**: The username the user selected on singing up